rojberr/data-analytics-best-players/README.md

 to do so ;) It should help you create a similar project.

-# User scenario - Find most valuable player
+# User scenario - Find the most valuable player

 "I need a new player for my team, which should I choose?"